Key Takeaways

 If you’re enrolled in Medicare in Michigan, it’s important to know that there may be services you need that aren’t covered by Parts A and B alone.
 You may want to consider the other two forms of Medicare coverage:

-Medicare Prescription Drug Plan (Part D) is a stand-alone plan that provides prescription drug coverage.
+Medicare Part D prescription drug plans are standalone plans that provide prescription drug coverage.
 Original Medicare enrollees need to add Part D separately if they want their prescriptions covered.
-However, Medicare Advantage Plans often include Part D coverage.
+However, Medicare Advantage Plans usually include Part D coverage.

 What Is the Best Medicare Advantage Plan in Michigan?